 Turning right on a country road is not associated with the same risks as turning left, as you do not have to cross any other lanes when turning right.
 However, it is still very important that you perform the turn in a safe, calm and clear manner.

-You may only turn right if you can do so without endangering or unnecessarily obstructing traffic from behind.
+You may only turn right if you can do so without endangering or unnecessarily obstructing traffic from behind or road users on the carriageway you intend to enter.

 Start by checking for vehicles behind well in advance of the turn.
 Proceed by indicating right and positioning your car on the right-hand side of the road to let other drivers know of your intentions to turn.
 If there is traffic behind you, tap the brake pedal lightly a few times to alert drivers behind you of your intentions to slow down.